AmpasTheodoros/React-Todo-List/README.md

 ## Credits

-This project was created by Ampas Theodoros.
-The original code can be found on [GitHub](https://github.com/AmpasTheodoros/React-Todo-List).
+This project was created by [AmpasTheodoros](https://github.com/AmpasTheodoros) as a way to learn and practice basics of React such as components, state, props.
+React Hooks lifecycle ie useEffect() and using controlled HTML form in React.